Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-proxies.md

 ### Anonymous Proxies

-AXIASolar includes a function to create an anonymous proxy, an account that can only be accessed via proxy.
+AXIA includes a function to create an anonymous proxy, an account that can only be accessed via proxy.
 That is, it generates an address but no corresponding private key.
 Normally, a primary account designates a proxy account, but anonymous proxies are the opposite.
 The account that creates the proxy relationship is the proxy account and the new account is the primary.
 Use extreme care with anonymous proxies; once you remove the proxy relationship, the account will be inaccessible.

 ## Putting It All Together